chvlyl/ISIC2018/README.md

         --batch-size 4

 ```
+The model will start to train and the results (tensorboard, model weights, etc.) will be saved into the checkpoint folder.

 ## Some notes
 1. I trained the model with multi-GPUs.
 If you run my code on a single GPU, you may get an error about the parameter name mismatch.
 I think this is a bug in Pytorch and currently I don't have a good solution rather than manually modifying the parameter names (remove the 'module' prefix).